MisterM13/MonadChainChat/README.md

 Because the Module was not within the normal Stack files, I couldn't just use `stack install`, so I imported the files manually by creating a directory _Data_ and putting the File _Strings.hs_ in it and it worked.
 I had also some Problems importing _Crypto.ECC_ (used for encrypting and hashing) , but then I realized that the package was named _Cryptonite-0.30_ instead of _Crypto_.

 ## Elliptic Curve Cryptography
-For the ECC i found the _Crytonite_ library, as already mentioned above.
+For the ECC I found the _Crytonite_ library, as already mentioned above.
 But the library didn't have examples and as I'm not very proficient on Elliptic Curve and reading the module descriptions, I had some hard time to find out how to use this module.
-Luckily i found a Youtube [Video](https://www.youtube.com/watch?v=jcd__aqidhc) about this module (they are likely rare).
-There was also an other very interesting [tutorial Video](https://www.youtube.com/watch?v=DrqORFeJlOI) i can adwise, but it was only about hashing, TOTP and HMac.
+Luckily I found a Youtube [Video](https://www.youtube.com/watch?v=jcd__aqidhc) about this module (they are likely rare).
+There was also an other very interesting [tutorial Video](https://www.youtube.com/watch?v=DrqORFeJlOI) I can adwise, but it was only about hashing, TOTP and HMac.

+## Restructuring the Backgrid of the MonadChainChat

+As everything got a little bit messy with that lot of files, I tried to restructure the whole architecture.
+Making different Folders:

+Chats
+: is used to store the readable chat (also known as metadata)

+Chatlogs
+: is used to store the blockchain eventlogs with cryptological verification data

+Keystore
+: is used to store all the keys (own private and public key, and the public key of chat partners)

+Import
+: is used to easely import the files (eventlog and key)

+Export
+: is used to easely export the files (eventlog and key)